Type 1 vs Type 2 Diabetes: What’s The Difference?

 Type 1 diabetics do not produce insulin and so regular insulin injection into the body should be done.

 Lifestyle changes and doctor’s guidance is needed so that the insulin is used effectively.
-Blood sugar monitoring is also essential for diabetes management as it is only means to know if your daily targets are reached.
+Blood sugar monitoring is also essential for diabetes management as it is the only means to know if your daily targets are reached.

 Type 1 & Type 2 Diabetes: Diet Changes